liannelong/CITS4404_Project/README.md

 > [!IMPORTANT]
 > This repository has been made public (at 11/05/24 0:00am) for assessment marking, and will revert to private upon the completion of the Unit.

-Git Repository for the CITS4404 AI and Adaptive Systems group practical project.
+Git Repository for the CITS4404 AI and Adaptive Systems practical project.

+**Group Number: 1**

 **Authors:**\
 Monissha Dhandapani (23913296@student.uwa.edu.au)\